Code styling

 A code formatter is a tool that automatically adjusts your code’s layout—spacing, indentation, line breaks, and alignment—to match a specific style guide.
 Instead of manually fixing every comma or bracket, the formatter does it for you instantly.

-At emLab, we use a new generation of “Rust-based” tools.
-They are significantly faster than older tools and can be configured to run automatically every time you save a file.
+At emLab, we have adopted Rust-based formatters that are significantly faster than older tools and can be configured to run automatically every time you save a file.

 R formatting: Air (required for R users)